einstein-john/Multiple_GUI/README.md

 # Multiple_GUI
-# The main frunction is in form-1
+# The run class is the login
-# Form-1 gets details from a user and form two displays the details